 Lincoln College invites you to attend the Lincoln Leads Seminar Series 2018.

-The Engineering seminar in the series explores the question: How is Technology Shaping the Future?
+The Literature seminar in the series explores the question: Why does Literature Outlive its Moment?

-Dr. Paul Stavrinou (Fellow at Lincoln College, Oxford)
+Dr. Ben Higgins (Lecturer at Lincoln College, Oxford)

 Where: Oakeshott Room, Lincoln College, Turl St, Oxford

-The Lincoln Leads Seminar Series 2018 takes place on Thursday evenings during Hilary term at Lincoln College, Oxford.
-Each panel features an Alumnus/na, a Fellow, and a Student of the College, who will respond to a topical question linked to their research or professional experience.
-Following a wine reception at 5pm, each seminar will start at 5.45pm, culminating in a lively Q&A session.
-We have a fantastic group of panellists scheduled for the series, who aim to invite non-specialist audiences into their spheres of expertise.
-We therefore hope that you are eager to join them in conversation, and learn more about the exciting and diverse research connected to Lincoln.
+The Lincoln Leads Seminar Series 2018 takes place at Lincoln College on Thursday evenings during Hilary term.
+Each panel features a Lincoln Alumnus/na, a Lincoln Fellow, and a Lincoln Student, who together will respond to a topical question linked to their research or professional experience.
+Following a free wine reception from 5pm, each seminar will start at 5.45pm, culminating in a lively audience Q&A session.
+We have a fantastic group of panelists scheduled for the series.
+We therefore hope that you are eager to join them in conversation, and learn more about the exciting and diverse research conducted at Lincoln.

 Please see below for further details of our speakers: